dogweather/forkful/content/en/cpp/html-and-the-web/parsing-html.md

   \ can understand and manipulate.
 Programmers do this to extract data, manipulate\u2026"
 lastmod: '2024-03-13T22:45:00.355600-06:00'
 model: unknown
-summary: "Parsing HTML means breaking down HTML content into something a program can\
+summary: Parsing HTML means breaking down HTML content into something a program can understand and manipulate.
-  \ understand and manipulate.
-Programmers do this to extract data, manipulate\u2026"
 title: Parsing HTML
 weight: 43
 ---